Your tankless water heater’s size is important. It is, in fact, the most crucial aspect of selecting a new unit for your house.

 In general, water heaters endure seven to fifteen years.
 If you know how to use some simple equipment and have some soldering experience, replacing a water heater is not difficult.

-For installation you need to swapping out a water heater powered by natural gas.
+For installation, you need to swap out a water heater powered by natural gas.
 The procedure for replacing a propane water heater is the same as for replacing an electric water heater.

 Which Size Tankless Water Heater Lasts Longer To Replace A 50 Gallon?